Small says no Trump Plaza implosion auction, but Icahn will donate $175,000

 Small said it is important for the city to have a good working relationship with Icahn and Icahn Enterprises going forward.

-"When the building is ultimately demolished — we will announce the date Thursday at a press conference -- we will switch over to how to work together and get something fascinating developed right in the heart of the city.
+"When the building is ultimately demolished — we will announce the date Thursday at a press conference — we will switch over to how to work together and get something fascinating developed right in the heart of the city," Small said.

-"News like this continues to make it a great day here in the City of Atlantic City," Small said.

 In a statement Sunday evening, Bodnar's Auction Sales, which was organizing the fundraiser with the city and the Boys and Girls Club, announced the cancellation of the sale due to a dispute with Icahn's company.